CellFateNucOrg/SMC_RNAseq/README.md

 ### Gene metadata

-Before running the DESeq2 scripts metadata about genes must be douwnloaded using the _**createMetadataObj.R**_ script.
+Before running the DESeq2 scripts metadata about genes must be downloaded using the _**createMetadataObj.R**_ script.

 In order to filter oscillating genes, or run some of the comparisons to other datasets they must be fetched from the public data repositories and processed using the _**processPublished.R**_.
 Fetching is mostly done automatically, but in some cases it might require some manual intervention.